hbctraining/Training-modules/IntroR_practical_online_resource/Practical_comprehensive.md

      - remove the `treatment` column from the dataset using `[]`:
      - remove samples 7, 8 and 9 from the dataset using `[]`:
      - keep only samples 1-6 using `[]`:
-     - add a column called `pre_treatment` to the beginning of the dataframe with the values T, F, F, F, T, T, F, T, F, F, T, T (Hint: use `data.frame` or `cbind()`):
+     - output a data frame with a column called `pre_treatment` as the first column with the values T, F, F, F, T, T, F, T, F, F, T, T (Hint: use `data.frame` or `cbind()`):
      - change the names of the columns to: "A", "B", "C", "D":

 ## Extracting components from lists
-3. Create a new list, `list_hw` with three components, the `glengths` vector, the dataframe `df`, and `number` value.
-Use this list to answer the questions below . `list_hw` has the following structure (NOTE: the components of this list are not currently named):
+3. Create a new list, `list_three` with three components, the `pre_treatment` vector, the dataframe `meta`, and vector `stage`.
+Use this list to answer the questions below . `list_three` has the following structure (NOTE: the components of this list are not currently named):

           [[1]]
-          [1]   4.6  3000.0 50000.0
+           [1]  TRUE FALSE FALSE FALSE  TRUE  TRUE FALSE  TRUE FALSE FALSE  TRUE [12]  TRUE

           [[2]]
-                 species  glengths
-            1    ecoli    4.6
-            2    human    3000.0
-            3    corn     50000.0
+                   A  B C    D
+          sample1  M  I A 2343
+          sample2  F II A  457
+          sample3  M II A 4593
+          sample4  F  I A 9035
+          sample5  M II B 3450
+          sample6  F II B 3524
+          sample7  M  I B  958
+          sample8  F II B 1053
+          sample9  M II P 8674
+          sample10 F  I P 3424
+          sample11 M II P  463
+          sample12 F II P 5105

           [[3]]
-          [1] 8
+           [1] "I"  "II" "II" "I"  "II" "II" "I"  "II" "II" "I"  "II" "II"

 Write out the R code you would use to perform the following operations (questions **DO NOT** build upon each other):
  - return the second component of the list:
- - return `50000.0` from the first component of the list:
+ - return `2343` from the second component of the list:
- - return the value `human` from the second component:
+ - return all "I" values from the third component:
- - give the components of the list the following names: "genome_lengths", "genomes", "record":
+ - give the components of the list the following names: "pre_treatment", "meta", "stage":

 ## Creating figures with ggplot2